AdobeDocs/workfront.en/help/workfront-fusion/modules/module-types.md

 ### Instant triggers

-Instant triggers enable the service to notify `Workfront Fusion` about a *change* immediately.
+Instant triggers enable the service to notify Workfront Fusion about a *change* immediately.
 We recommend that you schedule a scenario containing an instant trigger to run immediately.
 For instructions, see [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
 See also [Instant triggers (webhooks)](../../workfront-fusion/webhooks/instant-triggers-webhooks.md) for details on how the incoming data is handled.

 ` `**Examples: **``

-* `Workfront>Watch Events` returns information when a certain type of event occurs in `Workfront`, such as the creation of a task.
+* `Workfront>Watch Events` returns information when a certain type of event occurs in Workfront, such as the creation of a task.
 * `Google Sheets>Watch Changes` returns information whenever a cell is updated.

 ## Aggregators